Childhood Arc ~ I'm Quite Knowledgeable! ~

 "R-right…"

-Emma looked tired of being dragged around by Koleha's inane remarks.
+Emma looked exhausted from being dragged around by Koleha's nonsensical remarks.

 At any rate, she had the catalyst.
 Raising the sprouted potato, Koleha whispered the incantation under her breath.